By Ajwal Dsouza, graduate researcher, University of Guelph, Controlled Environment Systems Research Facility

 Dsouza, A.; Price, G.W.; Dixon, M.; Graham, T. A Conceptual Framework for Incorporation of Composting in Closed-Loop Urban Controlled Environment Agriculture.
 Sustainability 2021, 13, 2471. https://doi.org/10.3390/su13052471

-This project is being funded through the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) in partnership with We The Roots and with the support of the Niagara College-led Greenhouse Technology Network (GTN), through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario).
+This project is also being funded through the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) in partnership with We The Roots.